-Fiscal Year Ended June 30, 2011

-Fiscal Year Ended June 30, 2010
+Fiscal Year Ended June 30, 2012 Fiscal Year Ended June 30, 2011 \$65,367 \$60,603

 - Each account holder enters into a contract with the Prepaid College Trust for the prepayment of tuition.
 Each contract is for one or two years of community college and/or a semester or year(s) of university tuition benefits, which become available based on the enrollment year(s) purchased and after the contract has matured for at least three years.
-The Trust uses fees from three sources to pay administrative expenses of the College Savings Plans of Maryland: - (1) A percent of all contract payments made to the Prepaid College Trust this fee has been 2.5% of contract payments on all enrollments received since the 2001 enrollment period; - (2) Enrollment and other fees paid to the Prepaid College Trust; and - (3) Payments from the Program Manager of the College Investment Plan as follows: 4 basis points (.04%) on College Investment Plan assets up to \$1 billion and an additional 6 basis points (.06%) on assets over \$1 billion.
+The Trust uses fees from three sources to pay administrative expenses of the College Savings Plans of Maryland: - (1) A percent of all contract payments made to the Prepaid College Trust this fee has been 2.5% since the 2001 enrollment period; - (2) Enrollment and other fees paid to the Prepaid College Trust; and - (3) Payments from the Program Manager of the College Investment Plan as follows: 4 basis points (.04%) on College Investment Plan assets up to \$1 billion and an additional 6 basis points (.06%) on assets over \$1 billion

-Enrollment and other fees as well as administrative expenses of the College Savings Plans of Maryland are accounted for in the financial statements of the Prepaid College Trust.
+Enrollment and other fees, as well as administrative expenses of the College Savings Plans of Maryland, are accounted for in the financial statements of the Prepaid College Trust.

-Additionally, revenues from enrollment fees have decreased due to the continuation of a reduced enrollment fee of \$50 for enrollments received via the Internet and a continued trend of increases in the number of account holders paying a \$20 enrollment fee for additional semesters or years.
-Fees received from the College Investment Plan increased approximately 35% from 2010 due to the increase in Plan assets.
+Revenues from enrollment fees have decreased due the continuation of a reduced enrollment of \$50 for enrollments received via the internet and a continued trend of an increase in the number of account holders paying a \$20 enrollment fee for additional semesters or years.
+This past year, we expanded the \$20 enrollment fee to also apply to account holders and beneficiaries who are currently enrolled in the College Investment Plan.
+Fees received from the College Investment Plan increased approximately 16% from 2011 due to the increase in Plan assets.